We may earn a commission if you make a purchase through the links on our website.

 We reviewed the market for Linux package managers and analyzed options based on the following criteria:

-• A batch script system that can string together Linux commands
+• Batch script system that can string together Linux commands

-• A system that checks dependencies to support package creation
+• System that checks dependencies to support package creation

 • Checks to confirm the existence of contributing components